-20 Years of Suffolk Refugee Support
+Suffolk Refugee Support

-In 1999, Suffolk Refugee Support Forum was set up by a group of concerned local people in order to provide advice, advocacy and practical support to the increasing numbers of refugees and asylum seekers in Suffolk.
-The number of asylum claims in the UK that year rose sharply, fuelled by the violence in Kosovo that displaced 900,000 people.
-The UK government brought in the Immigration and Asylum Act 1999, which created NASS (the National Asylum Support Service) and the 'dispersal' system for asylum seekers.
+In 1999, Suffolk Refugee Support Forum was set up by a group of concerned local people in order to provide advice, advocacy and practical support to the increasing numbers of refugees and asylum seekers arriving in Suffolk.
+The number of asylum claims in the UK that year had risen sharply, fuelled by violence and oppression in Kosovo, Afghanistan and elsewhere.

-Over subsequent years, refugees from Afghanistan, Kurdistan, Iraq, Iran, Zimbabwe, Sudan, Sri Lanka, Eritrea, Syria and many other situations of conflict and human rights abuse around the world, whether passing through Ipswich or settled here, have come to our door for support.
-Often we have been the first friendly face and listening ear they have found.
+Over subsequent years, refugees from Afghanistan, Kurdistan, Iraq, Iran, Zimbabwe, Sudan, Sri Lanka, Eritrea, Syria and many other situations of conflict and human rights abuse around the world, whether passing through Suffolk or settled here, have come to our door for support.
+Often we have been the first friendly face and listening ear they have found in a long time.